Reparative and similar therapies

 Exodus is both a coalition of pastoral care ministries, churches and counselors as well as a full service organization.
 Together, we provide everything from large scale national and international events to individual care for men, women and families."
 3

-Also, they state that they offer "a biblical message about same-sex attraction."
+Also, they stated that they offer "a biblical message about same-sex attraction."
 The phrase "a biblical message" rather than "the biblical message" seems to imply that Exodus believes that there is more than one interpretation of the six "clobber" passages in the Bible that have been traditionally been used to attack LGBs.
 Assuming that this phrase was intentional, this seems to be an admission of unusual frankness for an evangelical group.
 Most conservative Christian organizations assume that their belief system. as based on their own interpretation of some Bible passages, is the only correct one, and that all others are invalid or even heretical.

 - They teach than lesbian and gay adults will always have feelings of attraction to members of the same gender.